What Is a Proof of Concept (POC)? How to Write It with Examples

 What Happens After Proof of Concept in Software Development?

-The proper proof of concept meaning is to collect all the necessary information and form a foundation for future product development.
+The proper proof of concept meaning and aim is to collect all the necessary information and form a foundation for future product development.
 It is worth keeping in mind that it should contribute to the fulfillment of the company's or stakeholders' goals.
 So, after you've arrived at feasible non-tech or tech startup ideas, it is time to check if they are workable.
 Here's what you need to proceed with.

 Solution Prototyping and Design

 Throughout the process, you are going to create imitations of the user interface and the steps that will take place there.
-You can demonstrate the basic features and workflows by developing mockups, wireframes, or sketches.
-There are plenty of MVP tools that can facilitate the creation of a great MVP design, including Figma.
+You can demonstrate the basic features and workflows by developing mockups, UX wireframes, or sketches.
+These are generally followed by creating prototypes that are clickable or interactive.

 MVP Creation and Launch